Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 There's an easy way to do that.

+As we know, we can do App programming in iOS with swift in below following ways

+- UIKit
+- SwiftUI

+## UIKit

+UIKit is primarily an Object-Oriented Programming (OOP) framework.
+But it also can take help Protocol Oriented Programming paradigm in code logic.
+But Most UI logics in UIKit developed around OOP concepts.

+## SwiftUI

 #### NB

 I made the above note from this [post](https://www.pluralsight.com/resources/blog/guides/protocol-oriented-programming-in-swift) about Protocol Oriented Programming.